falcosecurity/falco-website/content/en/blog/falco-i18n.md

 ## Become a Maintainer

 Falco i18n members can review and approve their own PRs.
-For example, review and approval permissions for English are found in the [OWNERS](https://github.com/falcosecurity/falco-website/blob/master/OWNERS) file at the root of the [Falco-website]( https://github.com/falcosecurity/falco-website) repository.
+For example, review and approval permissions for English are found in the [OWNERS](https://github.com/falcosecurity/falco-website/blob/master/OWNERS) file at the root of the [falco-website](https://github.com/falcosecurity/falco-website) repository.
+See [GOVERNANCE](https://github.com/falcosecurity/.github/blob/master/GOVERNANCE.md) for more information.

-As a contributor, make sure that you create an OWNER file inside the `content/<lang code>` directory in order to become a maintainer for that localization.
+As a contributor, make sure that you create an OWNERS file inside the `content/<lang code>` directory in order to become a maintainer for that localization.